Virtual

 Step 2 - Leasing a broodmare for breeding

 This step is optional in the breeding process.
-In this seciton you can either offer your own broodmare to be leased by another owner or you can lease a broodmare from another owner to breed to a stallion.
+In this section you can either offer your own broodmare to be leased by another owner or you can lease a broodmare from another owner to breed to a stallion.

 An owner leasing a broodmare charges a fee to the owner doing the leasing.
 The owner that leases the broodmare will then be able to relocate the mare to any of their farms and breed that broodmare to a stallion of choice (the owner that leased the mare will still be required to pay any stud fees or breeding fees) and receive the offspring from the breeding.
 The owner that leased the broodmare will also become the breeder for the offspring and will be eligible for any bonuses related to that offspring.
-A pay stable will receive the lease fee in game credits and a free stable will receive the lease fee in extra credits.
+A platinum level stable will receive the lease fee in game credits and a standard stable will receive the lease fee in extra credits.

 Step 3 - Matching a broodmare up with a stallion